 Problems from previous Náboj competitions can be found in the archive.

-Náboj takes place simultaneously in Prague, Opava, Bratislava, Košice, Edinburgh, Passau, Linz, Warsaw, Krakow, Wroclaw, Gdynia, Budapest, and Veszprém.
+Náboj takes place simultaneously in Prague, Opava, Bratislava, Košice, Edinburgh, Passau, Linz, Warsaw, Krakow, Wroclaw, Gdańsk, Budapest, Veszprém, and Constanța.
 In each of these sites there is a local ranking of individual teams.
 Students are also able to compare their performance in the national and international ranking.

 Teams compete in two categories, Juniors and Seniors.
 Students participating in Junior category must be in S4 or earlier year (preferably S3 and S4).
 The Senior category is open to any team consisting of secondary school students (preferably S5 and S6).

 The best teams will receive certificates and prizes according to their placement.
 Previous years' prizes included first-class mathematical literature used worldwide for preparation for mathematical competitions, electronics, or board games.
 This year we have prepared even more attractive prizes.